 Note: Don’t forget to install baby monitoring devices to keep a check of your newborn sleeping in the crib.

-2. Why Does My Baby Start Crying When Shifted to Crib?
+2. Why Does My Baby Start Crying When Moved to a Crib?

 Another major factor could be ‘you’.
 Most parents punish their babies by putting them in the crib when they fail to behave.
-This creates a perception in baby’s mind.
-This can also be a reason that your baby cries when you put him in the crib.
+This creates a perception in the baby’s mind that they have done something wrong, even when they are too young to understand.
+It could be one of the reasons why a baby may cry when you put him in the crib.

 Getting your baby to sleep in a crib should be done gradually so that the baby is comfortable with the new environment.
 You should also be aware of his sleeping pattern before you put the crib in a separate room.